dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 Default-valued expressions
 --------------------------

-To fabricate default values, the compiler uses a combination of _default-valued expressions_ and _type descriptors_.
-This section describes the former; the next section describes the latter.
+To fabricate default values, the compiler emits a _default-valued expression_.
 A default-valued expression is simply an expression that evaluates to a default value for the type.